 Quick tip: Nicely blurred backgrounds will always make the text more prominent.

 Here’s another example on Operator’s website.
 As you can see below, the image is composed of a person on the right side, leaving the required space for the call to action on the left.

 Sometimes, you can be creative and challenge the rules.
 You can place your text and call to action in the centre of the screen, for example, but you always have to keep readability in mind.
 The Kindeo website below does this well.
 The subjects are placed on the left, but the way the image is composed gives the option of placing the headline and call to action in the centre.
 Placing the tablet on the right also makes the picture well balanced.

 To clearly define themselves, most brands use a balance of imagery and illustration, alongside their logos.
 The imagery that supports the brand becomes as strong as its colours and typography.
 The imagery also helps build a concept that can define the brand.

 Big brands are easily recognisable by the photography alongside their logo.
-Below is an examples from Poker Stars.
+Below is an example from Poker Stars:

 The Poker Stars composition makes things even more clear.
 The main, and most important, aspect here is the image’s dominant colours: they’re the same as those in the Poker Stars logo.

 Stock photography websites can be really handy.
 The web has huge databases of images, and search mechanisms have evolved, so you can find almost anything you’re after.
 But remember – you’re not the only one using those photographs.
 And, as your brand grows, you’ll want to be unique.

 If you’re pushed for time and money, a stock photo website might be your best option.
 Spend some time searching and make a list of images you like.
 But once you have them, speak with your designer.
 They might give you advice on editing those images to avoid that ‘stock photo’ look.